SEO Tuning: Why It Works and How to Do It [+Case Studies]

 But if you choose to do the work on your own, you need to keep the following concepts in mind:

 User intent optimization.
-Throughout the process, focus on user intent.
+Throughout the process, focus on search intent and user intent for the page's target keywords.
 Who is this page meant to serve?
 What will they be searching for?
 How can you cater to them and give them what they need?

 User experience optimization.
-Similarly, you should highly prioritize user experience optimization.
+Similarly, your SEO tuning should improve or protect the user experience — especially for mobile friendliness and a fully mobile responsive layout.
 Perfect keyword frequencies and linking strategies are nice, but they aren't going to serve you well unless your page is user friendly.

 Page topic and query relevance.
 The topic of your page and the keywords within it should be highly relevant for strategically valuable queries.
+Map each page to one specific query and a small cluster of close variants.
 SEO tuning helps you discover gaps in your page so you can close them.

 Technical optimization for ranking factors.
 You also need to think broadly about technical optimization for important ranking factors.
 The better and more thoroughly you can analyze a page’s potential performance, the more actions you'll be able to take.